 Refinancing is when a homeowner obtains a new home loan to replace their current loan.
 The new loan should help them save money or meet other financial requirements.
 Refinancing is a great way to save money, pay off your mortgage sooner, and take advantage of your home equity.
 In this article, we'll explain how refinancing works, provide an example of refinancing, discuss the benefits of refinancing, and list the types of refinance loans available.

 When you refinance your mortgage, you replace your current mortgage with a new loan.
-The new loan can have different terms, ranging from 30 to 15 years or an adjustable rate at a fixed rate, for example, but the most common change is a lower interest rate.
+The new loan can have different terms, such as a lower interest rate, a shorter loan term, or an adjustable rate at a fixed rate.
 Refinancing can allow you to lower your monthly payment, save money on interest during the life of your loan, pay off your mortgage sooner, and take advantage of your home equity if you need cash for any purpose.
 When you refinance, it means that you're basically taking out a new loan for your property, often for the rest of what you owe (but not always).

 Ideally, this new loan should have better terms than the previous one.
 This depends on several factors, such as the amount of equity you have in the house (that is, the amount of the loan you have already repaid) and what your credit score is when you apply.Whether you should refinance or not depends on whether doing so will save you enough money.
 Analyzing interest rates, closing costs, and how many years you'll stay in your home will help you determine your potential savings.
 A home refinance replaces your current home loan with a new one.